 - Most definitely, YES.
 In accordance with state health laws, the camp health staff must pre-screen and retain copies of medical forms for each scout for each week at camp.

-- Our Council Service Center processes literally thousands of emails and exchanges to enable our troops and crews to attend our council camps each summer.
+- The Daniel Webster Council Member Care Center processes literally thousands of emails and exchanges to enable our troops and crews to attend our council camps each summer.
 If NYLT forms are not properly marked, they can easily be misfiled along with a scout’s unit’s week at camp, as opposed to their week at NYLT.

 Where can I get copies of the Med Forms?

-- The link to the BSA Med Forms can be found here
+- The link to the BSA Med Forms Part A, B, & C can be found here

 Regarding medicines, allergies, and food preferences.

 - Camp health staff can only dispense medications in accordance with the label on the prescription bottle unless they have a signed directive from a physician stating otherwise.
-The camp staff will record of dispensing medications using this form .
+The camp staff will record dispensing medications using this form.
 Please bring a copy with the header information already completed to drop off/registration on the first day of camp.

 - Participants at NYLT prepare their meals as a patrol, still, we are able to address individual requirements and preferences through prior planning and communication.